 And that all starts with your employees.

-This article will discuss the challenges faced by retailers as they gradually reopen their brick-and-mortar stores.
+This article will discuss the challenges faced by retailers now that they've reopened their brick-and-mortar stores.
 But it will do so from a communication-driven, employee-first perspective.
 The employee experience has evolved from the principles established by the customer experience.
-So too should those lessons apply to a post-Covid reopening strategy that puts your entire workforce front and center.
+So too should those lessons apply to a post-Covid retail strategy that puts your entire workforce front and center.

-Challenge #1: What will re-opening look like for global retailers?
+Challenge #1: How should the in-store experience look for global retailers?

-The answer to this question very much depends on where exactly you’re located.
-The Covid-19 pandemic is unfortunately, as of this writing, still far from over.
-That being said, if you own a single independent store then your job is fairly cut and dry.
-But for global chains with multiple stores spread across several regions or countries, in different time zones and languages, your response won’t be one-size-fits-all.
+If you own a single independent store then your job is fairly cut and dry.
+But for global chains with multiple stores spread across several regions or countries, in different time zones and languages, your plans won’t be one-size-fits-all.

 Local or regional government offices will be able to provide you with specific health and safety guidelines.
 But getting that information to all of your people could prove to be a complicated affair.
 Furthermore, retail workers will require new levels of training before they can safely return to a workplace environment drastically changed by the pandemic.